darthwalsh/ecma-335/docs/i.12.1.3-handling-of-floating-point-data-types.md

  (+infinity) - (+infinity) = NaN
  ```

-This standard does not specify the behavior of arithmetic operations on denormalized floatingpoint numbers, nor does it specify when or whether such representations should be created.
+This standard does not specify the behavior of arithmetic operations on denormalized floating-point numbers, nor does it specify when or whether such representations should be created.
 This is in keeping with IEC 60559:1989.
 In addition, this standard does not specify how to access the exact bit pattern of NaNs that are created, nor the behavior when converting a **NaN** between 32-bit and 64-bit representation.
 All of this behavior is deliberately left implementation-specific. _end note]_

 For purposes of comparison, infinite values act like a number of the correct sign, but with a very large magnitude when compared with finite values.
 For comparison purposes, **NaN** is 'unordered' (see `clt`, `clt.un`).